cermati/coding-convention/readme.md

 ### Indentation
-- Use your own language spacing standard (e.g. for java: 4 spaces)
+- Set your spacing standard based on team's guideline
 - Code is meant to be read, please use newlines + indentation to split long code statements / long method calls.
-When reading a long artical do you prefer to scroll horizontally or vertically?
+Do you prefer to scroll horizontally or vertically when reading a long article ?

 ```java
 // Bad